China options limited as U.S. panel outcasts Huawei, ZTE

 Employee-owned Huawei, founded by CEO Ren Zhengfei 25 years ago after he was laid off by the Chinese army, has expanded in Europe and India, and says its products are currently used in more than 150 countries.
 More than two-thirds of its annual revenue of $32.4 billion is earned outside China.

-Luke Coleman, media relations manager for Huawei Australia, said the company has "zero" Chinese government involvement, and there should be no impact on its business in Australia, where it supplies telecoms equipment and handsets and builds networks for mobile operators such as Optus and Vodafone, universities and a major state rail company.
+Luke Coleman, media relations manager for Huawei Australia, said the company has "zero" Chinese government involvement, and there should be no impact on its business in Australia, where it supplies telecoms equipment and handsets and builds networks for mobile operators such as Optus (STEL.SI) and Vodafone (VOD.L), universities and a major state rail company.

-Huawei, which has been barred from taking part in contracts to build the government's $38 billion national broadband network, had Australian revenue last year of A$229 million ($234 million).
+Huawei, which has been barred from taking part in contracts to build the government's $38 billion national broadband network, had Australian revenue last year of A$229 million.
 "There's nothing new.
 From our perspective, this is a trade issue masquerading as a security issue," Coleman said.

 A senior telecoms industry official in India - where Huawei has sales of about $1.2 billion, excluding handsets - said that while the government will watch the situation closely, business would still buy Chinese equipment, primarily because of price.